isovector/sandymaguire.me/site/posts/2020-11-01-mastery-skateboard.markdown

 I'm good.
 Tomorrow I'm going to suss out if anyone in town builds battery banks, and ask if any of my friends have a drill press they're not using.

+### 2020-01-13/14

+No progress these days, just waiting for parts to come in.